-At the 9th WTO Ministerial Conference in December 2013, the member countries agreed with a temporary measure to bring the case into a dispute resolution if the Domestic Support violates the domestic support reduction obligation in the WTO Agricultural Agreement when a developing country performs a public stock system for the purpose of the National Food Security Act, even.
+At the 9th WTO Ministerial Conference in December 2013, in the case of public stockpiling systems for food security purposes by developing countries, even if their domestic support violates their domestic support reduction obligation under the WTO Agricultural Agreement, member countries agreed as a provisional measure to refrain from taking the matter to dispute settlement.
 In response to the request by India, at the WTO General Council meeting on November 27, 2014, we agreed that the provisional measure continues until a permanent solution is adopted and that maximum effort will be made so that the solution will be adopted by the end of 2015.
 However, there is no progress in the discussion for the adoption of this solution, and it was confirmed that the discussion will be continued to the special meeting of the Agricultural Affairs Committee at the 10th WTO Ministerial Conference in December 2015.
 It is necessary to carefully observe how the discussion for the permanent solution influences the regulation of the Domestic Support.
-It is reported that the act was enforced in all the states from June 2016, but it is not enforced in some states and areas under direct control (being enforced in 32 states/areas in total).
+It was reported that Domestic Support based on this act would start in all the states from June 2016, but it has not begun in some states and areas under direct control (in place in 32 states/areas in total).